floraison/flor/doc/procedures/readme.md

 * [inject](inject.md) - Inject is a simplified version of [reduce](reduce.md).
 * [keys, values](keys.md) - Returns the "keys" or the "values" of an object.
 * [length, size](length.md) - Returns the length of its last collection argument or the length of the incoming f.ret
-* [and, or](logo.md) - When `and` evaluates the children and returns false as soon as one of returns a falsy value.
-Returns true else.
-When `or` evaluates the children and returns true as soon as one of them returns a trueish value.
-Returns false else.
 * [loop](loop.md) - Executes child expressions in sequence, then loops around.
 * [map](map.md) - This is the classical "map" procedure.
 It accepts a collection and a function and yields a new collection.
 * [match](match.md) - "match" can be thought of as a "destructuring [case](case.md)".
-* [matchr, match?](matchr.md) - Matches a string against a regular expression.
+* [matchr, match?, pmatch](matchr.md) - Matches a string against a regular expression.
 * [move](move.md) - Moves a cursor to a given position, a kind of local goto.
 * [noeval](noeval.md) - Immediately replies, children are not evaluated
 * [noret](noret.md) - executes its children, but doesn't alter the received f.ret